 So much for the idea that a “housing recession” would reverse some of the outsized price gains in homes.
 The U.S. housing market had finally started slowing in late 2022, and home prices seemed poised for a correction.
 But a strange thing happened on the way to the housing market crash: Home values started rising again.

-Home values have held steady even as mortgage rates soared to 8 percent in October, reaching their highest levels in more than 23 years.
-The culprit is a lack of housing supply.
-Inventories remain frustratingly tight, with NAR’s October data showing only a 3.6-month supply.
+Home values held steady even as mortgage rates soared to 8 percent in October 2023, reaching their highest levels in more than 23 years.
+(They have since dipped, falling below 7 percent before averaging 7.13 percent in Bankrate’s weekly survey released Feb.
+21.)
+The main culprit is a lack of housing supply.
+Inventories remain frustratingly tight, with NAR’s January data showing only a 3.0-month supply.

 “You’re not going to see house prices decline,” says Rick Arvielo, head of mortgage firm New American Funding.
 “There’s just not enough inventory.”

-In fact, lately we’ve seen quite the opposite.
-According to Realtor.com’s October 2023 Housing Market Trends Report, high mortgage rates have increased the monthly cost of financing the typical home (after a 20 percent down payment) by 7.4 percent since last year.
-That equates to $166 more in monthly payments than a buyer last October would have seen.
+In fact, the trend is quite the opposite.
+According to Realtor.com’s January 2024 Housing Market Trends Report, high mortgage rates have increased the monthly cost of financing the typical home (after a 20 percent down payment) by 5.4 percent since last year.
+That equates to $108 more in monthly payments than a buyer last January would have seen.

 Taking all this into account, housing economists and analysts agree that any market correction is likely to be a modest one.
 No one expects price drops on the scale of the declines experienced during the Great Recession.